 With Butternut, it can be easily done with both hand and machine tools because it is soft here.
 Its embossed grain can be cleaned easily with fine-grit sandpaper, it finishes well.

-It is available in sufficient quantity in West Africa and its demand is being met in other countries as well.
+It is available in sufficient quantities in West Africa and its demand is being met in other countries as well.
 But due to a population reduction of over 20% in the past three generations.
 It is in the list of IUCN Red from which it is harvested in the limit.
-Many countries are working on increasing their productivity, hope that it can be easily met in the next few decades.
+Many countries are working on increasing their productivity, hoping that it can be easily met in the next few decades.

 Black walnut: Black walnut is widely used due to its popularity and is easily available in the market.